oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/AngelSaph.md

 Piss doesn't understand and can't comprehend why AngelSaph needs to eat.
 AngelSaph expects this, but still is very annoyed by this fact.

+## Trivia

+- The first hybrid one here.

 #airconditioner